 To keep the cost down, I opted to use some 5″ wide mahogany trim that I had salvaged out of a house that was being demolished.
 This was sort of a prototype project, anyway.
 I plan to build a similar door for the head area and I might rebuild this one in teak at that time.

 The woodworking was pretty straightforward: a simple frame and a recessed door with routed edges.
 The only unusual operation was the routed handle that required that I make a template.
 To undercut the handle edges the same as the standard equipment cabinetry, reroute it with a keyhole bit.
-The Sea Dog Semi-Concealed Hinges and Sea Dog Stud Catch Door Keeper that are the same as those offered by Catalina Direct are also available from several online marine discount retailers.
+The Sea Dog Semi-Concealed Hinges and Sea Dog Stud Catch Door Keeper that are the same as those offered by a certain Catalina parts dealership are also available from several online marine discount retailers.
 I made the finished door size 8″ x 12″.